elkoni/OpenWRT_EDUP_2960/README.md

 But the Simax has a different gpios for three-color led and buttons.
 Also ethernet MAC address is in different offset at "factory" partition.
 The patch above fixes this.
+Prepare openwrt-24.10 branch, and checkout v24.10.2 tag.
+Then git apply the patch.